All Episodes

 Yeah, he was running away from the consequences of his own life that led him there.

-And then Santa Anna killed him.
+And Santa Ana killed him.

-There was if he could have run away from that, he would have.
+There was, if he could have run away from that, he would have.

 I missed those guys.